ashisinha-dev/fault-tolerant-db/README.md

 # Constraints #
 Your implementation must respect the following constraints, but these are not meant to be exhaustive, so if in doubt, ask.

-1. Pick exactly one of the three high-level options in the Goal section above; do not mix multiple options.
-You may however implement two entirely separate options for extra credit (see constraint #5 below).
+1. Pick exactly one of the three high-level options at a time in the Goal section above; do not mix multiple options.

 2. If using the Zookeeper option, keep in mind the following (also documented at the top of [`MyDBFaultTolerantServerZK`](https://bitbucket.org/distrsys/fault-tolerant-db/src/master/src/server/faulttolerance/MyDBFaultTolerantServerZK.java)):
 	1. You can not use any other form of coordination (like the file system or a database) between servers other than through Zookeeper.